is8r/selector-counter/README.md

-selector-counter
+[Google Chrome Extension] Selector Counter
 ================

-Google Chrome Extension - Count the number of selectors for CSS files.
+Count the number of selectors for CSS files.